 The Maid soundtrack incorporates music by Salt-N-Pepa, Sharon Van Etten and HAIM.
-This info article contains spoilers for Molly Smith Metzler’s Netflix series.
+This info article contains spoilers and song details for Molly Smith Metzler’s Netflix series.
 Visit the Soundtracks of Television section for more Vague Visages streaming guides.

 Maid stars Margaret Qualley as a single mother named Alex Russell.
 She flees from an abusive relationship and cleans houses for a living.
 Qualley’s real-life mother Andie MacDowell co-stars as Alex’s artist mother who suffers from mental health issues.
 During the protagonist’s quest to achieve her immediate goals, the score by musicians Chris Stracey and Este Haim complements the selection of pop rock needledrops.
 See below for a full listing of every featured track in Maid, an adaptation of Stephanie Land’s 2019 book.

 Read More at VV — Soundtracks of Television: ‘The Bear’

 Maid Soundtrack: Every Song in Episode 1 “Dollar Store”

 - “STARGAZING” by Travis Scott (00:04): Alex visits a friend and spots the co-workers of her abusive ex-boyfriend, Sean (Nick Robinson).
 The Maid soundtrack song plays during a flashback campfire scene.
 “STARGAZING” cuts when Alex returns to reality.